Check User Login History in Windows Active Directory

 Figure: Logged event in Event Viewer

-Using Lepide Active Directory Auditor, you can easily monitor AD users’ login history by tracking their logon and logoff activities in real-time.
+Using Lepide Change Reporter for AD, you can easily monitor AD users’ login history by tracking their logon and logoff activities in real-time.
 The solution collects log on information from all added domain controllers automatically.
 Its report contains details on logon or logoff events, including when users logged in, from which computer, and when.
 You get accurate and instant reports on the login details of users in the network.
-The following screenshot shows a successful user logon report event captured by Lepide Active Directory Auditor:
+The following screenshot shows a successful user logon report event captured by Lepide’s free tool::

 Lepide Logon Logoff AD Report